django-oscar/django-oscar-api/README.rst

    for a user that has logged out of the client application.
-3. Keeping the session identifier part of the Session Identification URI the same for both anonymous and authenticated users, simplifies tracking and associating rest api resources with client application resources.
+3. Keeping the session identifier part of the Session Identification URI the same for both anonymous and authenticated users, simplifies tracking and associating REST API resources with client application resources.

 Final note
 ----------